Varying-Vagrant-Vagrants/VVV/docs/en-US/installation/index.md

 1. Suspend the box's state in memory with `vagrant suspend` and bring it right back with `vagrant resume`.
 1. Reapply provisioning to a running box with `vagrant provision`.
 1. Destroy the box with `vagrant destroy`.
 Files added in the `www` directory will persist on the next `vagrant up`.
 1. Start modifying and adding local files to fit your needs.
-Take a look at [Auto Site Setup](https://github.com/varying-vagrant-vagrants/vvv/wiki/Auto-site-Setup) for tips on adding new projects.
+Take a look at [Adding a New Site](adding-a-new-site/index.md), or [Adding an Existing Site](adding-an-existing-site.md) for tips on adding new projects.